GabLeRoux/gableroux.com/_posts/2016-02-18-keep-saltstack-colored-output.md

 ![saltstack-output-example](/images/colors-in-shell-saltstack.png){: .center-block }

-Pretty much what you'd expect, easier to see when something goes wrong.
-Now when you start running commands on multiple servers, salt is pretty much handy, but what if you'd like to share the output with a teamate?
-Go for it, copy paste, plain white/black text.
-Here's a solution :)
+Easy to see when something goes wrong.
+Now when you start running commands on multiple servers, salt is very handy, but what if you'd like to share the output with a teammate?
+Go for it, copy paste, plain white/black text or take a screenshot of your terminal?
+Continue reading for a solution ;)

 ## Console colors